This post may contain affiliate links which won’t change your price but will share some commission.

 The nutritional profile of the flour is fantastic, it is high in protein, iron, and fiber.
 Note: you can buy sprouted chickpea flour, too.

 I like to get whatever vegetables I am going to use ready at this point.
-I especially love shallots and mushrooms:
+I especially love shallots and mushrooms in my chickpea omelet.

-Next, I add the water, lemon juice, and vegetables (plus the nutritional yeast which I had forgotten earlier), and stir:
+Next, I add the water, lemon juice, and vegetables (plus the nutritional yeast which I had forgotten to add earlier), and stir:

 I sometimes need to add a bit more water to the batter at this point to make it nice and pourable.
 I have also found that a light spray of cooking oil really helps to keep the batter from sticking to the pan: